-There are transcripts of the podcasts (mostly).
-English learners can read and check words and phrases they are not sure about.
-There are also vocabulary lists for each conversation episode.
-Click on the title of each podcast episode to go to the episode page, where you can see the vocabulary list and the transcript of the podcast conversation.
+This is the podcast archive page (10 episodes per page).
+Click on the title of each podcast episode to go to the episode.
+There you can see a vocabulary list and the transcript of the podcast conversation.
 For a list of all podcast episodes on one-page click here.
-For the latest episodes see below.

 In this episode, I talk about how to describe a glass.
 In terms of light and dark and different perspectives.

 In this episode, I talk about what is happening with the Everyday Language Podcast with reference to the word meltdown.
 In addition, I give listening tip no.3 – how to use empathy and sympathy.

 In this episode, I talk about quality in a freestyle manner.

 Summary of the chat Today I talk to Vanessa from – Speak English with Vanessa.
 We talk about how she got into English language teaching.
 Her top tips for language learners.
 I ask her how she would advise learners worried about perfection.
 Transcript Hello and welcome to The Everyday Language Podcast for English Learners.
 Today, […]

 Vocabulary seeming – appearing to be something, especially when this is not true it was big in the 80’s – it was famous or popular in the 80’s aforementioned – previously mentioned dishevelled – (of people or their appearance) very untidy scruffy – untidy Transcript Hello, How are you today?
 You’re listening to The Everyday […]

 Transcript Hello, how are you today?
 I’m Mark, and this is The Everyday Language Podcast for English Learners, made in Akita, Japan.
 Today’s idiom is, “don’t bite off more than you can chew”.
 This an idiom that means don’t take on a commitment that you can’t fulfil.
 Which is another way of saying – don’t […]